 California’s 2020 Car Insurance Laws and How They Affect You

-2020 Changes Allow Drivers to Choose Cash Payments Instead of Vehicle Repairs
+2020 Changes Allow Drivers To Choose Cash Payments Instead Of Vehicle Repairs

 Assembly Bill 1538, which became effective on January 1, 2020, prohibits any insurance company from withholding property damage payments if the victim chooses not to have his or her vehicle repaired.
 Victims still have the right to have their vehicles repaired at the service facility of their choice.

-Changes to the California Automobile Assigned Risk Plan (CAARP)
+Changes To The California Automobile Assigned Risk Plan (CAARP)

 Another important change to the auto insurance law concerns the California Automobile Assigned Risk Plan (CAARP).
 This is a low-cost auto insurance program that was set to expire on January 1, 2020.
-Senate Bill 570 extends the program until January 1, 2025.
+Senate Bill 570 extended the program until January 1, 2025.
 It also removes an existing prohibition on obtaining auto insurance policies for other household vehicles other than the low-cost policy.
 Other obsolete and prohibited terms (such as using gender as a basis for auto insurance rates) are also removed.

-California Law Required Proof of Financial Responsibility
+California Law Required Proof Of Financial Responsibility

-• Make a cash deposit of $35,000 with the DMV
+• Make a cash deposit of $35,000 with the DMV.

-What to Do if You are Hit By an Uninsured or Underinsured Driver
+What To Do If You Are Hit By An Uninsured Or Underinsured Driver

-Uninsured and Underinsured Motorist Coverage
+Uninsured And Underinsured Motorist Coverage

 Many California drivers choose to add uninsured motorist (UM) and underinsured motorist (UIM) coverage to their own insurance policy.
 This is an optional coverage that is not required by state law.
 It can, however, protect you in the event you are struck by someone who has no coverage (or not enough coverage to pay for all your losses).